What size trowel for 4×4 tile?

 The Mortar Coverage Matters The Most:

-But, in practicality, things change a bit.
+But, things change a bit.
 The size is the second consideration when the mortar coverage matters the most.

 The ANSI standard: